AyushiSahai/customer-support-chatbot-bedrock/README.md

 The implemented paths are:

-- **Bug Reports** — identifies software issues, collects the required bug information, invokes a Lambda function, and integrates with DynamoDB for bug-report persistence.
+- **Bug Reports** — identifies software issues, collects the required bug information, invokes a Lambda function, and uses DynamoDB for bug-report persistence.
 - **Platform Questions** — answers questions covered by the embedded platform FAQ.
 - **Uncovered Platform Questions** — informs the customer when the requested information is not available in the FAQ and directs them to customer support.